Quantifying Bell nonlocality of a pure two-qudit state via its entanglement: Two-qubit case re-visited

 This is definitely not the case for every pure two-qubit state, for details see below our Remark 1 and our discussion after Corollary 1.

 In this Section, we derive the new results on correlation properties of a pure two-qubit state, implying, in particular, the rigorous proof of relation (\ref{Mchsh}) for an arbitrary two-qubit state.
-To our knowledge, these our results have not been reported in the literature.
+To our knowledge, these our new results on correlation properties of a pure two-qubit state have not been reported in the literature.

 For a pure two-qubit state $\rho_{\psi}=|\psi\rangle\langle\psi|,$ consider its Pauli representation

 where $\sigma_{k},$ $k=1,2,3,$ are the Pauli operators, $T_{\rho_{\psi}}$ is the correlation matrix (\ref{3}) and